catppuccin/windows-terminal/README.md

 1. Open the _Settings_ panel
 2. Choose "Open the Json file" (bottom left corner)
 3. Choose your _flavour_.
-4. Copy the contents of _flavour_.json into the opened json file:
+4. Copy the contents of _flavour_.json into the opened json file under "schemes":

 ```json
 {